-Social curation is much more than just a market In 2010, “curation” popped up on tech blogs and VCs’ radars.
+Social curation is much more than just a market.
+In 2010, “curation” popped up on tech blogs and VCs’ radars.

 Even in the case of power-users utilizing RSS feed readers, aggregators and filters, the amount of junk we have to sift through daily is nothing but impressive, so much so, that those who have enough time and skills to pick the gems from that ocean of tweets, social media posts and blog posts, enjoy a fast increasing reputation and visibility online.
 Photo credit: dsharpie and franckreporter mashed up by Robin Good "What we need to get much better at is scaling that system so you don't have to pay attention to everything, but you don't miss the stuff you care about...
 "Ev Williams at a Girls in Tech event at Kicklabsvia Stowe Boyd's blog.
 Content Curation is Here to stay.
 In a labyrinth of content, consumers have always looked to opinion leaders who could edit content for them and direct them towards relevant information.

+A timeline of Curation.
 Curation is not Aggregation!